Budapest Ferenc Liszt International Airport: Designing and construction (1939–1944)

-Since 1937, Budapest's primary airport had been Budaörs Airport.
-However, within two years of its opening, it was already apparent that Budaörs was obsolete.
-It could not be expanded due to surrounding hills, and its runways were also inadequate.

-In 1938, the idea of building a new airport in Budapest was born.
-The area at the boundary of three settlements (Pestszentlőrinc, Rákoshegy and Vecsés) was assigned as the area of the new airport.
-The airport was intended as jointly for civil-military-sporting purposes.
-Civil facilities were to be built up in the northwestern section and military ones in the southwestern section.
-Just as for each building, a public tender was invited for the designing and construction of the traffic building.
+In 1938, the idea of a new civilian and military airport for Budapest was born, to be built at the boundary of the settlements of Pestszentlőrinc, Rákoshegy and Vecsés.
+Civil facilities were to be built in the northwestern section and military ones in the southwestern section.
+A public tender was invited for the design and construction of the structures.

-In December 1939, upon an announcement of the results of the tender invited in September that year, the designs of Károly Dávid Jr. (1903–1973) were chosen.
-The designer, who was one of the originators of modern Hungarian architectural art, dreamt of a building which resembled an aircraft from the top-side view.
-The work commenced in 1942.
-To approach the airport from the city, a 16 km high-speed road was constructed between 1940 and 1943, which, after improvements, remains in use today.
+In December 1939, the designs of the pioneering modern architect Károly Dávid Jr. (1903–1973) were chosen, with a terminal building which resembled an aircraft viewed from above.
+Work commenced in 1942.
+To approach the airport from the city, a 16 km highway was constructed between 1940 and 1943, which, after improvements, remains in use today.

-The military buildings were constructed parallel to the civil construction from 1940 but, due to the war situation, faster.
-Aviation started at the airport in 1943.
-In wartime, the civil construction slowed down and then stopped at the beginning of 1944.
-Towards the end of World War II, many of the airport buildings were damaged.
-By the end of 1944, Budapest and its airport were under Soviet occupation.
+The military buildings were hastily constructed from 1940 to serve war needs, with aviation starting in 1943, while civil construction halted at the beginning of 1944.
+Many of the airport buildings were damaged during the Soviet Budapest offensive.
+By the end of 1944, the city and its airport were under Soviet occupation.

 Reconstruction (1947–1950)

-In 1947, it was decided that the airport would be reconstructed for civil aviation.
-Under the three-year plan, 40 million forints were voted for those works.
-The opening ceremony was held in May 1950 and the sections finished allowed Magyar-Szovjet Polgári Légiforgalmi Rt.
-(Hungarian-Soviet Civil Aviation Co.
-Ltd. – MASZOVLET), established in 1946, to operate here.
-At that time the airlines operated only a few foreign flights, in particular, those to Prague, Bucharest, Warsaw, and Sofia.
+In 1947, it was decided that the airport would be reconstructed for civil aviation over three years, with 40 million forints allocated.
+The opening ceremony was held in May 1950, though not all sections were finished, and operations began by the Magyar-Szovjet Polgári Légiforgalmi Rt.
+(MASZOVLET, Hungarian-Soviet Civil Aviation Co.
+Ltd.), established in 1946.
+The airlines operated only a few foreign flights, including to Prague, Bucharest, Warsaw, and Sofia.

-Magyar Légiforgalmi Vállalat (Hungarian Airlines – Malév) was established on 25 November 1954.
-The first regular flight taking off from the airport to the West was the Malév's flight into Vienna in summer 1956.
-The first Western airline which launched a flight to Budapest was KLM in 1957.
-The traffic building was finished in this period and the lengthening works of the 2500 m runway were started.
+Magyar Légiforgalmi Vállalat (Malév, Hungarian Airlines) was established on 25 November 1954.
+The first regular flight from the airport to Western Europe was a Malév flight to Vienna in summer 1956.
+The first Western airline flying to Budapest was KLM in 1957.
+The terminal building was finished in this period and the 2500 m runway was built.
 At the end of 1958 the runway was lengthened to 3010 m and taxiway D was finished.